 When Is the Best Time to Have Acupuncture For Fertility Treatment?

-One of the first questions most women ask when they visit a fertility acupuncturist is, When should I come in for treatments?
-You may already known that acupuncture can help you become fertile, but you want to know when will it work best.
-There are countless success stories that show how acupuncture for fertility can even improve the conception rates of women who are undergoing IVF or intrauterine insemination (IUI).
-If you are planning to conceive or have been unsuccessful in conceiving without intervention, consider acupuncture to help you to achieve a successful, healthy pregnancy.
+One of the first questions most women ask when they visit a fertility acupuncturist is, When should I come in for treatments and when is the best time to do acupuncture for fertility?
+You may already known that acupuncture for infertility is effective, but you want to know when will it work best.
+There are countless success stories that show how acupuncture for fertility can even improve the conception rates of women who are undergoing IVF or intrauterine insemination (IUI), and learning about when should you have acupuncture during IVF is also significant.
+If you are planning to conceive or have been unsuccessful in conceiving without intervention, consider fertility acupuncture to help you to achieve a successful, healthy pregnancy.

 How Can Acupuncture Support Conception?